BretFisher/kubernetes-mastery/slides/k8s/kubectlget.md

 Note the `selfLink` URI: `/api/v1/namespaces/kube-public/configmaps/cluster-info`

-We can use that!
+We can use that (later in `kubectl context` lectures)!

 ---

-class: extra-details
+class: extra-details, not-mastery

 ## Accessing `cluster-info`